 The Pick Theater, circa 1947

-Late 1960s postcard excerpt showing the Rollins Department Store in background (and Franklin Street's "Flower Ladies" in the foreground)
+Late 1960s postcard excerpt showing the Robbins Department Store in background (and Franklin Street's "Flower Ladies" in the foreground)

-In the 1980s, the structure (known as the "Franklin Centre") was again remodeled (while it appears to be quite a mess, architecturally, it sure looks better than the 1950s remodel), with the facade and interior again being drastically altered.
+In the 1980s, the structure, known as the "Franklin Centre," was again remodeled, with the facade and interior again being drastically altered.
+While it appears to be quite a mess, architecturally, it sure looks better than the 1950s remodel!